-Pssst, I’ll share you a secret: when customers share images about your products in a real-life context, it is very foreseeable that those are liked and commented by their friends and peers.
+Pssst, I’ll share you a secret: when customers share images and images about your products in a real-life context, it is very foreseeable that those are liked and commented by their friends and peers.

 Okay, I’m sure you’re aware of that but how does user-generated content benefit e‑commerce?
 What are the actual advantages for e‑commerce marketers?

 Here are the top four benefits why you should display user‑generated content on your e‑commerce site:

 User-generated content improves social media engagement and reach

 1. UGC creates social proof

 Remember the last time your friend or a colleague recommended a product to you, or when you watched an unboxing video by your favourite YouTuber?
 How did you feel?